 Asset tracking refers to the method of tracking your physical assets by scanning an RFID, GPS or UHF tag which identifies their location.

-For example, there are multiple ways to track your assets in a warehouse environment.
-To track individual items, high frequency tags (13.56mHz) are most commonly used to book goods in and out of a warehouse, in a similar way to how a barcode would be scanned.
-However, for a large number of items, UHF (Ultra high Frequency) tags can be used; readers are positioned in and around the warehouse to pick up the information from items going in and out, in turn providing you with a live stock take.
+For example, there are multiple ways to track your assets in a Warehouse Environment.
+To track individual items, High Frequency Tags (HF) (13.56mHz) are commonly used to book goods in and out of a warehouse, in a similar way to how you would scan a barcode.

-Asset tracking is not limited to manufacturing; it can be used in retail stores, educational environments and healthcare organizations, as a few examples.
+Asset Tracking is not limited to warehousing and manufacturing, it can be used in retail stores, education environments and healthcare as a few examples.

 Popular asset tracking products on our smart store include: